 I never thought of designing clothing or even imagined doing it myself.
 It was something that just fell into my lap.
 One day I was vintage shopping, and I ran into a merchant that was selling these vintage army jackets and I fell in love with them.
 So I purchased one and just started sewing embellishments on it.
 While walking around town wearing my jacket, I received so many compliments and so many people asked me for my business card that by the end of the day I just said to myself, I really think I have a viable business here.
 So the rest is history and Soul Threads by Jackie was born.

 How did the name Soul Threads by J initially come about?

 When I put the evil eye on my jacket, for me, it represented looking into my soul and my happiness, love and future.
 Threads came from sewing.
 It just sounded right.

 Your designs are so distinct and unlike anything I have seen before.
 Where do you find inspiration for your jackets?

-A lot my inspiration come from women, and what do women like?
+A lot of my inspiration comes from women, and what do women like?
 As women, we are more detail-orientated and love originality.
-I wanted to create something different for each person that purchases my jackets, and by that I decided let me personalize them with special numbers, letters, and zodiac embellishments.
-While having that thought, I came with the idea to thread all the pieces with metallic threading material to give it a pop of color.
+I wanted to create something different for each person that purchases my jackets, and I decided to personalize them with special numbers, letters, and zodiac embellishments.
+While having that thought, I came up with the idea to thread all the pieces with metallic threading material to give it a pop of color.